beail/AppLockerSupportScripts/README.md

 # AppLockerSupportScripts
-A number of script to support the implementation of Microsoft AppLocker
+A number of scripts to support the implementation of Microsoft AppLocker